hustonm/filter_extinction/README.md

 corrections the other Roman filters and for both absolute and apparent colors with different observed filter combinations.

 This code may be modified to compute corrections for alternate filter sets and/or to use a different extinction law.

+`extinction_estimator.py` provides functions to perform the extinction estimation on simulated or observed colors and A\_Ks

+`ext_utils.py` contains the functions used to generate the color and extinction grids from model spectra, perform the fits, and to cleanly format the results

+`roman_fitting_notebooks` contains Jupyter notebooks where the extinction estimator fits were run and diagnostics were plotted

+`roman_fits_abs_AKs5.json` and similar files hold the results of the fits and get used by `extinction_estimator.py`.